 The existing regime does not explicitly require AEMO to consider local attitudes towards proposed transmission infrastructure in preparing an ISP (though such attitudes may be considered under AEMO's general discretion to consider any other matter it considers relevant).
 There is also no requirement for TNSPs to share information on community attitudes that they may have collected.
-By earlier integrating community sentiment into the consideration and analysis of projects for an ISP, AEMO will be better placed to determine the feasibility of, costs of and timeframes for infrastructure projects.
+By earlier integration of community sentiment into the consideration and analysis of projects for an ISP, AEMO will be better placed to determine the feasibility and costs of, and timeframes for, infrastructure projects.
 Therefore, the rule change request seeks to: